trindadedev13/Tiny-Installer/README.md

-# InstallerX-Fork
+# Tiny-Installer

-- A fork of [InstallerX](https://github.com/iamr0s/installerx) with fixes and updates of the official archived Repository.
+- A fork of [Installer-X](https://github.com/iamr0s/installerx) with fixes and updates of the official archived Repository.